 Last meal: Steak frite and a bottle of 2011 Terra Sancta Estate Pinot - our first Terra Sancta bottling.

 Sarah studied at Auckland University, has worked as a lawyer, rugby tour manager (British Lions, 2005), strategy and communications specialist, and brand manager.
 With a deep love of wine, and the desire to build a timeless brand, the natural progression for her was to work in the wine industry.
-Which she is now doing, tirelessly, about 22 hours a day, stopping only occasionally to pay homage to the wine gods, and do what she can on the Board of the New Zealand Arts Foundation.
+Which she is now doing, tirelessly, about 22 hours a day, stopping only occasionally to pay homage to the wine gods.

 Favorite wine memory: The first time I had a truly memorable wine experience - in that moment wine went from being something you drank and socialised with, to something magical and mysterious - capable of inducing tears!
 The wine; 1997 ZInd-Humbrecht “Brand” Riesling, Alsace, France; the place Oriental Bay, Wellington, with Mark.